ORNL-MDF/Myna/doc/developer_guide.md

 scripts is not present, it will be ignored.

 Many of the already implemented interfaces use the `argparse` library to parse user-specified inputs.
-In the input file, `config_args`, `execute_args`, and `postprocess_args` allow users to pass command line arguments to each of the scripts for the interface.
-Any parameters that you wish to have accessible to users are intended to be adjusted through such command line arguments.
+In the input file, `configure`, `execute`, and `postprocess` allow users to pass options to each of the scripts for the interface.
+Any parameters that you wish to have accessible to users are intended to be adjusted through such options, which are passed to the script via command line in the format `--key value` or `--key` for Boolean flags.
+For Boolean flags, the assumed behavior is False if the flag is not passed and True if the flag is passed.

 It is likely that your interface will require a `template` directory, or a set of input files for your model that get copied into every case.
 If you are using a template